Willem van Hanegem: Style of play

-In the Netherlands he is widely considered one of the best Dutch football players in history.
-He was renowned for his tactical insight and was well known for his fantastic passing range and his ability with the ball at his feet.
+Van Hanegem is widely considered one of the greatest Dutch players of all time, and by some as one of the finest midfielders in football history.
+Capable of playing as an attacking, central and defensive midfielder, Van Hanegem was renowned for his tactical insight and was well known for his fantastic passing range and his ability with the ball at his feet.
 Both his way of sprinting (he had bandy legs), and his skill to give the ball a curve (achieved by striking the ball with the outside of his left foot) gave him the nickname De Kromme (The Crooked).
-Whilst being primarily renowned for the technical part of his game, he was also highly capable in the defensive part of his game, being a good tackler and not afraid to go into physical challenges.
+Whilst being known for being a playmaker, he was capable of scoring goals (being the second top scorer in the 1967-68 season of the Eredivisie) and also excel in defensive duties such as breaking up plays through tackles.
+In some occasions, Van Hanegem played as a sweeper whenever his fellow Feyenoord teammate Rinus Israel was injured, and would later play the same role in his last years at Feyenoord.
+Van Hanegem was also known for his leadership skills, workrate and tenacity.
 His primary weakness was his lack of pace.

 Coaching career

 After retiring as a player, Van Hanegem joined Feyenoord as assistant manager in 1983 and stayed in the post until 1986.
 He then joined FC Utrecht as assistant, before moving to FC Wageningen.
 He returned to Feyenoord as manager in 1992, winning the league in 1993 and the Dutch Cup in 1994 and 1995.

 In 1995, he had a spell as manager with Saudi Arabian club Al-Hilal, then took the post at AZ'67 in 1997.
 He joined Sparta Rotterdam in 2001.
 His stay was short-lived, and afterwards he became assistant manager of the Dutch national side.
 He was appointed manager of FC Utrecht in July 2007 and was fired on 23 December 2008.